alinex/node-error/README.md

 * support individual loggers like winston...
 * colorize and highlight the output

 For the normal use it is really simple and only have to be loaded and installed once in your application.

+It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.

 Default Output
 -------------------------------------------------